edgelesssys/constellation/docs/docs/overview/performance/io.md

 ## Conclusion

 Despite the added [security benefits](../security-benefits.md) that Constellation provides, it only incurs a slight performance overhead when compared to managed Kubernetes offerings such as AKS and GKE.
-In most compute benchmarks, Constellation is on par, and while it may be slightly slower in certain I/O scenarios due to network and storage encryption, we're confident that we can reduce this overhead to single digits.
+In most compute benchmarks, Constellation is on par with it's alternatives.
+While it may be slightly slower in certain I/O scenarios due to network and storage encryption, there is ongoing work to reduce this overhead to single digits.

 For instance, storage encryption only adds between 10% to 15% overhead in terms of bandwidth and IOPS.
 Meanwhile, the biggest performance impact that Constellation currently faces is network encryption, which can incur up to 58% overhead on a 10 Gbps network.
-However, the Cilium team has conducted [benchmarks with Cilium using WireGuard encryption](https://docs.cilium.io/en/latest/operations/performance/benchmark/#encryption-wireguard-ipsec) on a 100 Gbps network that yielded over 15 Gbps, and we're confident that we can provide a similar level of performance with Constellation in our upcoming releases.
+However, the Cilium team has conducted [benchmarks with Cilium using WireGuard encryption](https://docs.cilium.io/en/latest/operations/performance/benchmark/#encryption-wireguard-ipsec) on a 100 Gbps network that yielded over 15 Gbps.
+We're confident that Constellation will provide a similar level of performance with an upcoming release.

 Overall, Constellation strikes a great balance between security and performance, and we're continuously working to improve its performance capabilities while maintaining its high level of security.